trallnag/ansible-role-aws-cli/README.md

   elements: str
   required: false
   description: >-
-    OS packages that should be installed using the default package manager selected by the generic package module.
-Only use this if the targeted OS family is not RedHat nor Debian or the defaults just don't work for you.
+    This role only installs the correct OS dependencies for the OS families Debian (for example Ubuntu) and RedHat (for example Fedora).
+If you are targeting another OS family you must list all required packages or a task in this role will fail.
 Check here for requirements:
     <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install>.
 ```